-§62-15-6 (f) SB 371 directs the Division to report on the following measures as they relate to the Treatment Supervision program.
+§62-15-6 (f): SB 371 directs the Division to report on the following measures as they relate to the Treatment Supervision program:

-(1) The dollar amount and purpose of funds provided for the fiscal year.
+1) The dollar amount and purpose of funds provided for the fiscal year.

-This past fiscal year a total of \$3,858,538.00 has been awarded to twenty one (21) projects serving thirty nine (39) counties throughout the state.
+During fiscal year 2018 a total of \$4,450,359.50 has been awarded to twenty-two (22) projects serving thirty-nine (39) counties throughout the state.
 Funds have been put into place to begin the development of Treatment Supervision projects, serving the targeted offender population per the attached Treatment Supervision Implementation Plan.
 See attachments titled Treatment Supervision Implementation Plan.

-(2) The number of people on treatment supervision who received services and whether their participation was the result of a direct sentence or in lieu of revocation.
+2) The number of people on treatment supervision who received services and whether their participation was the result of a direct sentence or in lieu of revocation.

-As of this date a total of 685 offenders have received services through the Treatment Supervision program throughout the state.
+As of June 30, 2018, a total of 685 offenders have received services through the Treatment Supervision program throughout the state.
 It is important to note that some projects are still in development and are not serving clients to their full capacity.
 As judges and parole services become more aware of and comfortable with this project, referrals will increase as we have seen as each week goes by.

-(3) The number of people on treatment supervision who, pursuant to a judge's specific written findings of fact, received services despite the risk assessment indicating less than high risk for reoffending and a need for substance abuse treatment.
+3) The number of people on treatment supervision who, pursuant to a judge's specific written findings of fact, received services despite the risk assessment indicating less than high risk for reoffending and a need for substance abuse treatment.

-We are currently working to implement the necessary mechanism in order to track any referrals that fall outside of the target population of high risk with a substance abuse need.
-This will be done through the sharing of information from the WV Supreme Court of Appeals Offender Case Management System, the WV Community Corrections Information System, monthly reporting from each project and onsite program monitoring that will be completed by WV DJCS staff.
+The DJCS is currently working to implement the necessary mechanism in order to track any referrals that fall outside of the target population of high risk with a substance abuse need.
+This will be done through the sharing of information from the WV Supreme Court of Appeals Offender Case Management System (OCMS), the WV Community Corrections Information System (CCIS), monthly reporting from each project and onsite program monitoring that will be completed by DJCS staff.

-(4) The type of services provided.
+4) The type of services provided.